 Reference Architecture: Zero Trust Network Access for Contractors and Temp Workers

 CompanyA is complementing its full-time staff with contractors and temp workers.
-Using Citrix, the company has realized several productivity benefits as contractors and temp workers can get on-boarded quickly and beginning work on business projects with minimal set up time.
+Using Citrix, the company has realized several productivity benefits as contractors and temp workers can get on-boarded quickly and begin work on business projects with minimal setup time.
 Also, since the company’s contractors and temp workers are typically mobile, they use Citrix to access resources from anywhere, at any time, and from any device.

 CompanyA’s contractor and temp worker policy has led to greater efficiency for its workforce.
 However, the policy has created a complex delivery model and introduced security concerns.
 As the line between the office and the outside world continues to blur, certain steps must be taken by CompanyA to protect sensitive company information.

 CompanyA currently uses several unintegrated point products for remote access.
 It wants to consolidate and expand to a companywide Zero Trust Network Access (ZTNA) solution while protecting its resources.
 CompanyA needed to take an intelligent, contextual, and adaptive approach to workspace security that protects its contractors, temp workers, and data following the Zero Trust model.
 To that end, CompanyA is engaging in an initiative to update its app delivery architecture.